bluelibs/bluelibs/packages/x-ui-collections-bundle/DOCUMENTATION.md

     title: "My New Title",
   },
   {
-    refetchBody: {
-      title: 1,
-      // _id: 1 is auto-populated
-    },

     apollo: {
       // This is an optional argument
       // Pass here any additional Apollo mutation option you may need